FREE Restorative Dentistry Consultation (including necessary x-rays)

 The Road to a Beautiful Smile

-The placement of a dental bridge at our La Jolla or Rancho Santa Fe office is typically completed within two visits, although additional visits may be required to ensure proper fit.
+The placement of a dental bridge at our La Jolla office is typically completed within two visits, although additional visits may be required to ensure proper fit.
 During your initial visit, Dr. Spencer will prepare the supporting teeth for the dental crowns.
 These abutment teeth will be reshaped to make room for the crowns.
 Dr. Spencer will then create an impression of the teeth, which will be sent to an off-site laboratory that will create the bridge.
 You will be fitted with a temporary bridge to wear so that the exposed gums and teeth will be protected.

 Once complete, you will return to the office for the placement of your permanent fixed dental bridge.
 Dr. Spencer will ensure that the bridge is a good fit and make any necessary adjustments.
 The dental bridge will then be cemented in place for a couple weeks before it is permanently attached during a follow-up visit.